Satyam4755/eventify/README.md

-# event-organiser
+# Main-Getvenders
-This is a full stack website for organising events.
+This is the main project of get venders, including front end and back end.